-Using our innovative technology platform, we are committed to developing a pipeline of food allergy product candidates that could potentially transform the care of food-allergic patients.
+Using our innovative technology platform, Viaskin™, we are committed to developing a pipeline of food allergy product candidates that could potentially transform the care of food-allergic patients.

-DBV has designed a robust clinical development program that includes ongoing clinical trials of Viaskin Peanut and Viaskin Milk as well as pre-clinical development of Viaskin Egg.
+DBV has designed a robust clinical development program that includes investigation of Viaskin™ Peanut (DBV712) and Viaskin™ Milk (DBV135).

 Cow’s Milk Protein Allergy (CMPA) mainly appears in the first year of life and affects approximately 2-3 percent of the population in developed countries.

 Hen’s egg allergy is one of the most common food allergies in children.
 Several global studies suggest that egg allergy affects 1.5–3 percent of young children.

 Investigations Beyond Food Allergies

 DBV is investigating other areas of significant unmet medical need, including eosinophilic esophagitis (EoE), inflammatory conditions and autoimmune diseases, as well as the potential application of Viaskin technology to vaccines.